Updated on November 27, 2023 by Julie McCool

 Stop in Gallery 30 to shop their collection of holiday decorations made from gourds, plus jewelry, art, purses, blankets, and many more American-made goods.
 Ask about items that catch your fancy, and you'll be inspired by stories of the independent American artisans behind the works.

 A Gettysburg Christmas visit must include a stop in The Christmas Haus.
 The store is filled with authentic German ornaments and crafts.
 Owner Roger Lund travels to Germany every year to seek out independent artisans who create these handmade items.

 There are many more downtown stores to shop for Gettysburg Christmas gifts.
-The proprietor of A & A Village Treasures was stocking the shelves with Pennsylvania goodies (Schmiggitty Sauce anyone?) when we stopped in.
-Specialty stores from Nerd Herd Gifts & Games, to Sunrise Soap, to Union Drummer Boy antiques, and many others offer something for everyone on your gift list.
+The proprietor of A & A Village Treasures stocks their shelves with Pennsylvania goodies (Schmiggitty Sauce anyone?).
+Specialty stores like Nerd Herd Gifts & Games, Sunrise Soap, Union Drummer Boy Antiques, and many others offer something for everyone on your gift list.